ninjarogue/ninjarogue/README.md

 ### Hi there 👋

-I'm a full-stack software developer with an impassioned interest in the mechanisms of the backend, and creating quality applications.
-Recently, I've been getting my hands dirty in NestJS, and TypeORM.
-I've also been spending some time to better understand the inner workings of relational databases with postgreSQL.
+I'm a full-stack software developer with an impassioned interest in the mechanisms of the back-end, and front-end development.
 <!--
 **ninjarogue/ninjarogue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 ### 🔭 I’m currently working on ...

-> building a simple todo application, to wrap my head around some concepts I've been looking to grasp.
+> I work full-time as a full-stack engineer at Iron Forge Development

 🌱 I’m currently learning ...

-> React, TypeScript, TypeORM, NestJS, PostgreSQL.
+> React, TypeScript, GraphQL, and PostgreSQL.

 ### 👯 I’m looking to collaborate on ...